Life, Law and Litigation Expertise at Hecht Schondorf

 Someone said, “Nobody remembers who finished second except the person who finished second.”
 That kind of hits us where we live – we’re far from arrogant, but have to admit we like to win and our records reflect that with victories in legal courts, tennis courts and top spots earned on Law Reviews.

 We believe in hearing as listening.
 When you’re interviewing a lawyer, pay attention to how much he or she talks versus listens to you.
 Our ears and minds are always open.

 6. Advising the Best Option

 Trials are not only tough things to win; they’re tough to go through.
 Your life can be placed under a neon spotlight that shows every blemish.
 Long-time relationships can be tested, stretched and snapped in two.
-It’s expensive.
-Trials can take forever to settle and you can remain unsettled inside for years.
+And, let’s face it, it can be expensive.
+Trials can take a long time to settle and you can remain unsettled inside for years.
 (Aside from that, they’re great.)
-At Hecht Schondorf, we prefer arbitration and mediation first.
-We believe there’s little glory in a pyrrhic victories and prefer working with clients who want to work things out for everyone.
+At Hecht Schondorf, we prefer arbitration and mediation over going to court.
+We believe attempting to find a solution by everyone working together first is the advisable approach.